koide3/gtsam_points/README.md

 This is a collection of GTSAM factors and optimizers for range-based SLAM.

-Tested on Ubuntu 20.04 and CUDA 11.6 / NVIDIA Jetson Xavier (JetPack 5.0.1).
+Tested on Ubuntu 20.04 and CUDA 11.6 / Ubuntu 22.04 and CUDA 11.8 / NVIDIA Jetson Xavier and Orin (JetPack 5.0.1).

 [![Build](https://github.com/koide3/gtsam_ext/actions/workflows/build.yml/badge.svg)](https://github.com/koide3/gtsam_ext/actions/workflows/build.yml)